A Schematic Definition of Quantum Polynomial Time Computability: A New, Simple Schematic Definition

 \section{A New, Simple Schematic Definition}

-As noted in Section \ref{sec:introduction}, the schematic definition of recursive function is an inductive (or constructive) way of defining the set of ``computable'' functions and it involves a small set of initial functions as well as a small set of construction rules, which are applied finitely many times to build more complex functions from functions that are already constructed.
+As noted in Section \ref{sec:introduction}, the ``schematic'' definition of recursive function means an inductive (or constructive) way of defining the set of computable functions and it involves a small set of so-called \emph{initial functions} as well as a small set of \emph{construction rules}, which are sequentially applied finitely many times to build more complex functions from certain functions that have been already constructed.
 A similar schematic characterization is known for polynomial-time computable functions (as well as languages) \cite{Cob64,Con73,CK89,Meh76,Yam95}.
-Along this line of work, we wish to present a new, simple schematic definition composed of a small set of initial quantum functions and a small set of construction rules, and intend to show that this schematic definition precisely characterizes polynomial-time computable quantum functions, where a \emph{quantum function} is a function mapping $\HH_{\infty}$ to $\HH_{\infty}$.
-It is important to note that our term of ``quantum function'' is quite different from the one used in \cite{Yam03}, in which ``quantum function'' refers to a function computing the acceptance probability of a multi-tape polynomial-time well-formed QTM and thus it maps $\Sigma^*$ (where $\Sigma$ is an alphabet) to the real unit interval $[0,1]$.
+Along this line of work, we wish to present a new, simple schematic definition composed of a small set of initial quantum functions and a small set of construction rules, intending to make this schematic definition appropriately capture polynomial-time computable quantum functions, where a \emph{quantum function} is a function mapping $\HH_{\infty}$ to $\HH_{\infty}$.
+As remarked briefly in Section \ref{sec:introduction}, it is important to note that our term of ``quantum function'' is quite different from the one used in, e.g., \cite{Yam03}, in which ``quantum function'' refers to functions that take classical input strings and produce either classical output strings or acceptance probabilities of multi-tape polynomial-time well-formed QTMs and thus it maps $\Sigma^*$ to either $\Sigma^*$ or the real unit interval $[0,1]$, where $\Sigma$ is an appropriate alphabet.